 CLASSIFICATION OF ART

-Art can be classified into various forms, each with its unique characteristics and methods of expression.
-Visual art includes painting, drawing, sculpture, and photography.
-Performing art encompasses dance, music, theater, and film.
-Literary art involves poetry, novels, and storytelling.
-Understanding the different classifications of art enables educators to introduce students to a diverse range of artistic experiences and perspectives.
+Art comes in many forms, each with its own distinct style and way of expression.
+Visual art includes things like painting, drawing, sculpture, and photography.
+Performing arts cover dance, music, theater, and film, while literary art includes poetry, novels, and storytelling.

 TYPES OF ART AND THEIR USES IN EDUCATION

-Art encompasses a wide range of expressive forms that offer unique opportunities for educational engagement.
-Integrating different types of art into education can enhance students’ creativity, critical thinking, cultural understanding, and emotional development.
-Here are some common types of art and their uses in education:
+Art includes various forms that provide valuable educational opportunities.
+Bringing different types of art into the classroom can boost creativity, critical thinking, cultural awareness, and emotional growth.
+Here’s a look at some common types of art and how they can be used in education:

 1. VIRTUAL ART